radius-project/docs/docs/content/concepts/appmodel-concept/_index.md

 1. Services that run application code, such as containers.
 1. Relationships between resources, like protocols, settings, and permissions

-Project Radius provides a way for developers to translate human-understandable application diagrams into human-understandable application code.
+The Radius app model provides a way for developers to translate human-understandable application diagrams into human-understandable application code.

 ## Defining an Application

-The Radius Application contains everything on an app diagram.
+The Radius application contains everything on an app diagram.
 That includes all the compute, data, and infrastructure.

 {{% alert title="📄 Application" color="primary" %}}
 The largest circle you can draw around your resources where names have meaning.